Colgate plays Lehigh in Patriot League Championship game - WTOP News

 Lehigh Mountain Hawks (14-17, 11-9 Patriot League) at Colgate Raiders (24-9, 18-2 Patriot League)

-The Raiders’ record in Patriot League play is 18-2, and their record is 6-7 in non-conference play.
-Colgate is 9-7 against opponents over .500.
+The Raiders are 18-2 against Patriot League opponents and 6-7 in non-conference play.
+Colgate has a 5-1 record in games decided by 3 points or fewer.

-The Mountain Hawks are 11-9 against Patriot League teams.
-Lehigh ranks third in the Patriot League with 13.2 assists per game led by Tyler Whitney-Sidney averaging 2.0.
+The Mountain Hawks’ record in Patriot League play is 11-9.
+Lehigh is third in the Patriot League with 13.2 assists per game led by Tyler Whitney-Sidney averaging 2.0.

 Colgate makes 46.8% of its shots from the field this season, which is 3.1 percentage points higher than Lehigh has allowed to its opponents (43.7%).
-Lehigh has shot at a 44.2% rate from the field this season, 3.1 percentage points higher than the 41.1% shooting opponents of Colgate have averaged.
+Lehigh averages 7.3 made 3-pointers per game this season, 0.4 more makes per game than Colgate gives up.

-TOP PERFORMERS: Keegan Records is averaging 11 points and 6.3 rebounds for the Raiders.
-Ryan Moffatt is averaging 1.5 made 3-pointers over the last 10 games.
+TOP PERFORMERS: Braeden Smith is averaging 12.5 points, 5.3 rebounds, 5.8 assists and 1.9 steals for the Raiders.
+Keegan Records is averaging 13.4 points and 5.6 rebounds over the last 10 games.

-Whitney-Sidney is averaging 15.4 points for the Mountain Hawks.
-Dominic Parolin is averaging 13.4 points over the last 10 games.
+Dominic Parolin is averaging 11.5 points and 6.3 rebounds for the Mountain Hawks.
+Burke Chebuhar is averaging 1.7 made 3-pointers over the last 10 games.

 LAST 10 GAMES: Raiders: 9-1, averaging 71.7 points, 33.6 rebounds, 14.1 assists, 6.7 steals and 4.1 blocks per game while shooting 50.3% from the field.
 Their opponents have averaged 60.6 points per game.